-Open the Parameters section and configure the data source once again in the Data Source section with the credentials with which you have access to the Enrollment ID / Billing Account ID with valid permissions, mentioned in the prerequisites.
+Open the Parameters section and configure the data source again in the Data Source section with the credentials that have access to the Enrollment ID / Billing Account ID with valid permissions, mentioned in the prerequisites.

-Once the above steps are validated, go back to the app workspace and click on the Refresh option.
+After the above steps are validated, go back to the app workspace and select the Refresh option.

-Once the dataset has refreshed successfully, click the Update App option at the top-right corner of the app workspace.
+After the dataset has refreshed successfully, select the Update App option at the top-right corner of the app workspace.